tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 Amendments may describe proposed changes to data values, or proposed changes to processes for the production and manipulation of data, for example an Amendment on a SingleRecord may provide criteria for proposing that latitude and longitude are transposed in that record, or a similar Amendment on a MultiRecord may provide critera for proposing that all latitudes and longitudes from some data source have been transposed, and the mapping of data values to transport terms should be changed.

-An Amendment is the data quality needs concept that paralells an AmendmentMethod at the solutions level, and an AmmendmentAssertion at the report level.
+An Amendment is the data quality needs concept that parallels an AmendmentMethod at the solutions level, and an AmmendmentAssertion at the report level.

 AM = { am | am = < ie, e, rt >, ie ∈ IE, e ∈ E ⋀ rt ∈ RT }'